 Rum bears a rough and tumble history, whether as the Royal Navy’s spirit of choice, or on a grim note, benefiting from the slave trade.
 Despite its dark days, rum thrives as the spirit of the Caribbean where, along with Latin America, the majority of the world’s rum is produced.
 Legend swirls throughout rum’s history, as with the story of Admiral Horatio Nelson whose body was preserved in a cask of rum after his death in the Battle of Trafalgar en route back to England.
 Upon arrival, the cask was empty of liquid, the rumor being his crew drank it in hopes of ingesting Nelson’s courageous spirit.
 From this comes one of rum’s many nicknames, “Nelson’s blood” or “tapping the admiral”.

-Despite a sometimes grizzly past, rum is likewise associated with island breezes, relaxation, the good life.
+Despite an often grizzly, dark, slavery-filled past, rum is likewise associated with island breezes, relaxation, the good life.
 Whether an airy white rum or a sweet, spiced dark, there’s more complex rum variances than many initially suspect.
 Though no hard and fast rules apply to all rum, here’s a quick rundown of categories:

 – Light/silver/white rums are often smooth, sometimes sweet, mixable rums, ideal for cocktails, made from both sugarcane and molasses.
 Typically aged briefly, they maintain a colorless look aged in stainless steel, neutral oak or having color filtered out.